benjha/caMicroscope_SLATE/README.md

 and `ca-idx` initialize it.

 In terms of Slate, `ca-mongo` is an stateful set paired with a service so as to be accessible accross Slate nodes.
-`ca-mongo` will create will host the database in
+`ca-mongo` creates the database in

 ```
 /gpfs/alpine/proj-shared/gen150/caMicroscope/mongodb

 ```

-'ca-idx` is a job that calls the configuration scripts available in
+On the other hand, 'ca-idx` is a job that calls the configuration scripts available in

 https://github.com/camicroscope/Distro/tree/master/config